How to use Multi Site with rewrite rules

 Important considerations

 CMS collections: For CMS-powered pages, the collection path must match between your rewrite rule and the origin project.
-For example, if your blog uses /blog/:slug in the origin project, your rewrite path should also use /blog/:slug.
+For example, if your blog uses /blog/:slug in the origin project, your rewrite path should also use /blog/:slug (and not /posts/:slug for example).

-Project targets: To use another Framer project as target, it must be published with a custom domain (.framer.website or from an external domain registrar).
+Project targets: To use another Framer project as target, it must be published with a custom free Framer subdomain (e.g. example.framer.website), and it must have a paid plan.

 Canonical URLs: Set canonical URLs in each project to point to the final domain where they'll be served.